MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-partners.md

 # Microsoft Defender for Business and managed service provider resources

 Managed service providers (MSPs) often use a sophisticated stack of capabilities.
 For example, many MSPs offer software and services that include backup & recovery, network management, line of business apps, and cybersecurity capabilities.

-Defender for Business (and Microsoft 365 Business Premium) can help you build your cybersecurity stack.
+Defender for Business (and Microsoft 365 Business Premium) can help you build your cybersecurity stack as a Microsoft MSP.
 You can integrate Defender for Business and Microsoft 365 Business Premium with your remote monitoring and management (RMM) tools and professional service automation (PSA).

 ## Use APIs to integrate with your MSP solution